marinaongithub/challenge-2/README.md

 ## Description

 This portfolio page was created to display development project to potential employers.
-It has been built html and CSS, showcasing the use of flexbox, media queries and CSS variables.
+It has been built using html and CSS, showcasing the use of flexbox, media queries and CSS variables.

 NB: currently contains placeholder links